electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

    error.
 Specifying a non-null value will raise an error.
 #.
 Parameter: The ``include_watchonly`` parameter is ignored as the node wallet API does not
    support watch-only accounts at this time.
 Specifying a non-null value will raise an error.
 #.
+Response: The ``comment`` property is not going to be supported.
+#.
+Response: The ``fee`` property will never be present as it is not supported in this initial
+   implementation.
+If the fee for a transaction is wanted, the ``gettransaction`` method should be used.
+#.
+Response: The ``label`` property is not going to be supported.
+#.
 Error: The ``RPC_PARSE_ERROR`` for ``account`` is customised and reflects that we do not accept
    non-null values.
 #.
 Error: The ``RPC_PARSE_ERROR`` for ``include_watchonly`` is customised and reflects that we